WebAssembly/spec/spectec/test-prose/TEST.md

 validation_of_BR_ON_NON_NULL l
 - |C.LABEL| must be greater than l.
 - Let t* ++ [(REF (NULL ?()) ht)] be C.LABEL[l].
-- Under the context C, ht must be valid.
 - The instruction is valid with type (t* ++ [(REF (NULL ?(())) ht)] -> t*).

 validation_of_BR_ON_CAST l rt_1 rt_2